US Fulbright Logo

 • Mid-year seminar

-South and Central Asia Fulbright Conference
+South and Central Asia Regional Fulbright Conference

-With funding provided by the United States Department of State’s Bureau of Educational and Cultural Affairs, the U.S.-India Educational Foundation (the Fulbright Commission in India) invites eligible Fulbright Students and Scholars in the South and Central Asia region to attend the annual South and Central Asia Fulbright Midyear Conference in India (usually held in February or March).
-The conference is an opportunity for current Fulbright U.S. Students who are on their Fulbright grants in the SCA region at the time of the conference to gather to discuss each other’s work and educational exchange issues and to invite suggestions for the future development and enhancement of the Fulbright Program.
+With funding provided by the United States Department of State’s Bureau of Educational and Cultural Affairs, the U.S.-India Educational Foundation (the Fulbright Commission in India) invites eligible Fulbright Students and Scholars in the South and Central Asia region to attend the annual South and Central Asia Regional Fulbright Midyear Conference in India (usually held in February or March).
+The conference is an opportunity for current Fulbright U.S. Students who are on their Fulbright grants in the SCA region at the time of the conference to gather to discuss each other’s work, educational exchange issues, and invite suggestions for the future development and enhancement of the Fulbright Program.
 Financial assistance to attend the conference is provided as an additional Fulbright grant benefit.

 Estimated Cost of Living